AndreasDen/fifa-dashboard/README.md

 Since this is a WIP it is only tested in Chrome and FF.

 ## Roadmap
-This prototype WIP.
+This prototype is WIP.
 There are a lot of ideas for the future:
 - build a UI for the users' profile.
 There could be functions like:
   - have access to settings (clear data, add member, create new group etc.)
   - personal statistics (some badges you earned (won tournament, the best player in... etc.)